-The Cardinals signed Socolovich to a minor league contract on November 11, 2014.
+The St. Louis Cardinals signed Socolovich to a minor league contract on November 11, 2014.
 In 2015, he pitched in 28 games with them.
 He finished the season with a 1.82 ERA in 29.2 innings.
 He also pitched 32.2 innings in 21 games in the minors.
 He spent most of the 2016 season in the minors, pitching 18.0 innings in 15 games with the Cardinals.
 He had a 2.00 ERA.

 Socolovich pitched in 15 games with the Cardinals in 2017.
 He finished the season with no wins and 1 loss, 1 save, 14 strikeouts to 4 walks, and a 8.68 ERA in 18.2 innings.